KarlHegbloom/zotero-texmacs-integration/README.md

     * clipboard-cut and clipboard-paste do the right thing when zfields are cut and pasted.

     * buffer-set-part-mode is overloaded and clears the interned
       <zfield-data> so that the tm-zotero-ext:ensure reinterns only
       the visible tags... sort of; it actually typesets the invisible ones too for some reason, so I have to actually look at the part-mode and tree-search-upwards for the show-part tag.

       * It is still not working quite right...
 But is fairly useable now.
 It is very quick!

+      * This seemed faster at first, but I think that it's getting called way too often, like every time I type anything, and so it's actually slowing the editor down even more than the previous version did.
+How can I make it faster, or make it only happen when it needs to; only the first time it's typeset and only thereafter when it's changed?
+Self-modifying document?
+A case or if inside the macro, shortcutting in a faster way there, perhaps with a flag like I did for the "is-modified" flag, so it does not call into Guile every time I type anything?
+Will Guile-2 speed it up any?
+I think that it will, but not enough.

+      * Perhaps the "thunking" back and forth from C++ <--> Scheme is too slow?
+How does Swig do it?
+Is it any faster?
+Does that matter?
+I think avoiding the jumping into scheme for this will be the best speedup no matter what...
+Or... would general purpose support for this, perhaps through a new kind of Observer, is what it needs?

     * The references list after the bibliography entries needs to be re-done.
 That's probably next.